kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # The endpoint for the request
     # MANDATORY
     endpoint = "/endpoint?input=data",

-    # The method is GET for this example
-    # MANDATORY
-    method = "GET",

     # The extract dictionary takes in key-value pairs where:
     # Key is a way you refer to the extraction later on